Sixzero/EasyContext.jl/README.md

 3. **SourceChunker**: A specialized chunker for Julia source code.
 4. **ReduceRankGPTReranker**: A reranker that uses GPT models to improve retrieval results.
 5. **AsyncContextJoiner**: A component that runs multiple context processors in parallel.
-6. **Various Context Processors**: Including CodebaseContext, ShellContext, and JuliaPackageContext.
+6. **Various Context Processors**: Including CodebaseContext, ShellContext, and JuliaLoader.

 ## Advanced Features